dvpr/node-red-contrib-crypto-js-sm4/README.md

  * @FilePath: \node-red-contrib-crypto-js-dynamic\README.md
 -->
 # NOTICE
-This repo is forked from https://github.com/Drswith/node-red-contrib-crypto-js-plus and https://github.com/baumblatt/node-red-contrib-crypto-js
+This repo is forked from https://github.com/Drswith/node-red-contrib-crypto-js-plus and https://github.com/baumblatt/node-red-contrib-crypto-js and https://github.com/vivekrp/node-red-contrib-crypto-js-dynamic

-And added dynamic secret key option for HMAC.
+And added SM4 feature.

 # node-red-contrib-crypto-js-dynamic
 Node-RED nodes using CryptoJS to encrypt and decrypt messages